masterlifting/embassy-access/README.md

 ### Contact

-For any inquiries or issues, please contact me via telegram at @ponkorn71
+For any inquiries or issues, please contact me via telegram at @andreipestunov